 As deposit channels expand, from mobile/remote deposit capture to ATMs and ITMs, and more in-person banking is conducted as the world returns to a post-pandemic normal, financial institutions will be under increasing pressure to get check fraud protections right.
 To do so, financial institutions will need to implement an array of solutions that focus on every point of presentment.
 This includes applying the same type of processes and rigor across deposit channels, from remote to mobile, to the front line.

-Now is not the time for financial institutions to disregard the threat of check.
-As we exit the pandemic, fraudsters will continue to lean on check as one of easiest ways to dupe consumers and financial institutions alike.
+Now is not the time for financial institutions to disregard the threat of fake check scams.
+As we exit the pandemic, fraudsters will continue to lean on check as one of easiest ways to scammer dupe consumers and financial institutions alike.

 In conclusion, preventing check fraud is no small task for a financial institution.
 It demands significant investment in advanced technologies, vigilant monitoring, continual adaptation to emerging threats, and a robust culture of security awareness among employees and customers alike.
 With the ever-evolving check fraud schemes, maintaining this level of vigilance can be an overwhelming challenge.
 But that doesn’t mean financial institutions must confront this threat alone.

 Partnerships can be instrumental in combating check fraud effectively and efficiently.
 A trusted partner like Advanced Fraud Solutions (AFS) offers the expertise, experience, and advanced solutions and services necessary to mitigate the risks associated with check fraud.